xdrpp/stc/cmd/stc/stc.1.md

 :	Specifies the name of a key to sign with.
 Implies the `-sign` option.
 Only available in default mode.

-`-l`
-:	Learn all signers associated with an account.
-Queries horizon and stores the signers under the network's configuration directory, so that it can verify signatures from all keys associated with the account.
-Only available in default mode.

 `-keygen` [_file_]
 :	Creates a new public keypair.
 With no argument, prints first the secret then the public key to standard output.
 When given an